tamunoWoks/Meta_database_engineering/database.md

    - **Dashboards:** Interactive, single-screen views of key performance indicators (KPIs) and metrics.
    - **Reports:** Scheduled or on-demand detailed reports (e.g., a weekly sales report).
    - **Charts & Graphs:** Bar charts, pie charts, line graphs, and more complex visualizations like heat maps.
+5. **Action and Decision-Making:**
+The final step.
+Decision-makers (managers, executives, analysts) use the insights from the reports and dashboards to make data-driven decisions.